farmanp/ai-code-auditor/docs/ETL-Subsystems-Taxonomy.md

 This document provides a comprehensive reference for the 38 ETL subsystems that can be detected by the AI code auditor, based on Ralph Kimball's data warehouse architecture framework.

+See the [Complexity Rating Guide](Complexity-Guide.md) for explanations of implementation, detection, and performance ratings referenced in this taxonomy.

 ## Overview

 Modern ETL systems are complex ecosystems requiring systematic decomposition into specialized subsystems.
 This taxonomy identifies 38 distinct subsystems organized into 8 major categories, each with specific responsibilities and detection patterns.